-Upon progressing to the first year of your degree programme you will take a combination of mandatory and elective courses to introduce you to the theory and practice of Computer Science, including software development techniques and the technologies underlying specific application areas such as gaming and robotics.
+Your degree programme in Computer Science (Software Engineering) provides progressive structures in which you are able to gain ever-wider knowledge and understanding, and appropriate skills.
+The programmes contain a combination of mandatory and elective courses to introduce you to the theory and practice of Computer Science, including software development techniques and the technologies underlying specific application areas such as gaming and robotics.